 While work flexibility has seen a substantial increase over the last ten years, it’s really employers’ perceptions that have truly evolved.

-In the video, “Workplace Flexibility and the Future of Work,” Genevieve Douglas interviews Ray Baumruk, employee research leader at Aon Hewitt, for Bloomberg BNA’s Human Resources Report about workplace flexibility.
+In the video, “Workplace Flexibility and the Future of Work,” Genevieve Douglas interviews Ray Baumruk, employee research leader at Aon Hewitt, for Bloomberg Industry Group’s Human Resources Report about workplace flexibility.

 Here are some of the major takeaways from the interview.

 Work flex isn’t just for working mothers.

 Baumruk believes that in the past, work flex was focused on families, and in particular, working mothers.
 That is no longer the case, though.
 “It really is just about making sure that people can be most productive whenever, wherever, and however they want to see it,” says Baumruk.
 “Technology has obviously given us that opportunity.”
 Rather than being focused on a particular segment of the workforce needing flex, it’s more about workers being able to be their most creative, most productive, while still meeting the needs of the customers.

 There’s no one type of person who works well from home.